 The proposed project (both options) would cast net new shadow on Unity Plaza in the early evening for about 10 weeks of the year, between mid-May and late July.
-Project shadow would reach the plaza at the end of the day (beginning a few minutes before 7:30 p.m.), as the sun moves towards its most northerly position in the western sky.
+Project shadow would reach the plaza beginning a few minutes before 7:30 p.m., approximately at the end of the period governed by section 295, as the sun moves towards its most northerly position in the western sky.
 Shadow would first reach the very northern tip of Unity Plaza and would then move southward to cover the play structure near the northern end of the plaza.
-At this time of day, the southern approximately 65 percent of Unity Plaza is shaded by the existing building at 1100 Ocean Avenue (see Figure 3, Project Shadow on Unity Plaza, 7:36 p.m., June 21, which depicts project shadow on Unity Plaza at 7:36 p.m., on the summer solstice (June 21).
-At this time, the Developer's Proposed Option would shadow approximately the northern 20 percent of the plaza (including the stairs/walkway to the City College east basin.
-Shadow on Unity Plaza from the Additional Housing Option would be the same as shadow from the Developer's Proposed Option, because both options would cast shadow beyond the extent of the plaza and neither would cast more shadow than the other further south into the plaza.
-As shown in Figure 3, project shadow (both options) would affect only the northernmost portion of Unity Plaza (the domed play area, adjacent hardscaping, and stairs/pathway to the City College east basin).
+At this time of day, the southern approximately 75 percent of Unity Plaza is shaded by the existing building at 1100 Ocean Avenue (see Figure 3, Project Shadow on Unity Plaza, 7:36 p.m., June 21, which depicts project shadow on Unity Plaza at 7:36 p.m., the last section 295 minute, on the summer solstice (June 21).
+At this time, shadow on Unity Plaza from the Additional Housing Option would be the same as shadow from the Developer's Proposed Option, because both options would cast shadow beyond the extent of the plaza.
+As shown in Figure 3, project shadow (both options) would affect only the northernmost portion of Unity Plaza (the domed play area, adjacent hardscaping, and stairs/pathway to the City College East Basin and to City College Terminal).